Please choose a different web browser.

 Where can I buy an Apple Remote?

 Apple remotes can be bought online from the Apple Store in the iPod accessories section or Amazon.com.
-It should also be available from local Apple stores or other authorized Apple resellers.
+They should also be available from local Apple stores or other authorized Apple resellers.

 Ignore any notices on the Apple product page claiming the remote requires an iPod and dock.
 It requires only a Mac with USB, Mira and a supported IR receiver.